UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 Cheapest health plan in Florida with low out-of-pocket maximums

-Plans with low out-of-pocket maximum costs are an affordable choice if you regularly seek care.
+Plans with low out-of-pocket maximum costs are affordable if you regularly seek care.
 You will pay a higher premium but reach your deductible quicker.
 The ACA marketplace ceiling for out-of-pocket is $8,700, but some plans are much lower than this.

 Florida’s Gym Access IND Platinum HMO 1941 has an out-of-pocket max of $2,000 a person and only $10 copay for primary care.
 You should expect to pay around a monthly premium of $670-$700.